joelypoley/joelypoley.github.io/_posts/2021-08-21-vaxxers-book-review.md

 They then carefully help these human cells replicate until they have enough of the virus.
 In the end they made 300mls of fluid with this virus.
 That cup of fluid was “destined to seed the manufacture of every dose of the Oxford vaccine ever produced.”
 (Imagine holding that in your hand knowing that if you break it your clumsiness could be measured in millions of lives.)

-Sadly the rapid method did not work, but the traditional method worked.
+Sadly the rapid method did not work.
+Fortunately, the traditional one did.
 This was one example of a broader theme in the book where they tried many different things in parallel, fully expecting to have some “wasted” effort.

 >To move quickly, we would still perform all the same tests as usual, we just wouldn’t wait for the results before moving on to the next part of the process.
 If the starting material failed any of its tests, we would have to throw out anything we had made from it.
 But that risk – a risk of wasted time and effort and serious money, but not of quality – was one we were prepared to take.

 >The next few weeks were some of the most hectic and surreal of my life.
 I was running in parallel half a dozen stages of vaccine development that would usually happen over years and in sequence.

->because we had never used this method before, we also made preparations with lots of different conditions: different ratios of adenovirus DNA to spike protein DNA, different ratios of cells to DNA, and so on.
+>Because we had never used this method before, we also made preparations with lots of different conditions: different ratios of adenovirus DNA to spike protein DNA, different ratios of cells to DNA, and so on.

 Thank God they appreciated early on just how important speed was.
-# Partnering with Astrazeneca
+# Partnering with AstraZeneca

-They then had to partner with a company to scale up the manufacturing.
-Surprisingly the scientist themselves did not have input into selecting the company.
+The Oxford group then had to partner with a company to scale up the manufacturing.
+Surprisingly, the scientist themselves did not have input into selecting the company.

 >But Andy’s email was the first time I heard mention that it would be AstraZeneca, and it was something of a surprise.
 I knew they were big in cancer medicines and they were obviously a name in the pharma world, but they did not have a particular reputation for vaccine manufacture.
 We felt a bit disconnected: as though decisions that would really affect our working lives (by this point all of us were working on this project all of the time and it had completely taken over every waking and sleeping hour) were being taken at the highest level of the university with no consultation with those of us who actually knew how to make this vaccine.